--strict

 OpenFlow flow table has a number and sometimes a name.
 By

-commands accept both port and table
+default, ovs-ofctl commands accept both port and table

 names and numbers, and they display port and table names

-is running on an interactive console, numbers
+if ovs-ofctl is running on an interactive console, numbers

-commands both accept
+otherwise.
+With --names, ovs-ofctl commands both accept

-and display port and table names; with --no-names
+and display port and table names; with --no-names,

 commands neither accept nor display port and table names.